AntonioVFranco/math-ai-agent/docs/architecture.rst

 System Architecture
 ==================

-The Math AI Agent is built on a modular, pipeline-based architecture that ensures reliability, maintainability, and extensibility.
+The MathBoardAI Agent is built on a modular, pipeline-based architecture that ensures reliability, maintainability, and extensibility.
 This document provides a comprehensive overview of the system's architectural components and their interactions.

 Architecture Overview
 ---------------------